homestar92/ring-lardner-transcriptions/Pity is Akin.md

 ---

-Joe (Mr. Schwartz) went out to procure the special drink while at water brought Henry his fourth pint of rye.
+Joe (Mr. Schwartz) went out to procure the special drink while a waiter brought Henry his fourth pint of rye.

 "Do you live here in New York?”